chints87/ecommerce/README.md

 **Refer to /store/root-reducer.js to setup reducer** **Refer to /index.js to pass store in a Provider component to provide application with global state**

-1. useSelector() is used to extract a specific part of the state that would be required for the component to use
+1. useSelector() hook extracts a slice of the state that would be required for the component
-2.
+2. Ensure when action updates reducer file, it receives raw data from the API.
+3. Apply data transformations in the selector file for the specific reducer folder.